HackYourFuture/JavaScript1/Week3/MAKEME.md

 1\.1 Let's consider the following string: `let myString = "hello,this,is,a,difficult,to,read,sentence"`
 1\.2 Add the string to your file and console.log it.
 1\.4 Console.log the length of `myString`.
-1\.5 The comma's make that the sentence is quite hard to read.
+1\.5 The commas make that the sentence is quite hard to read.
 Find a way to remove the comma's from the sting and replace them with a spaces
 1\.6 Console.log `myString` to see if you succeeded.

 2\. **Arrays!**

-consider the following array:
+Consider the following array:

 ```js
 let favoriteAnimals = ['blowfish', 'capricorn', 'giraffe'];
 ```

-2\.1 Add a statement that adds Mauro's favorite animal (turtle) to the existing array
+2\.1 Add a statement that adds Mauro's favorite animal ('turtle') to the existing array
 2\.2 Log your new array!
 2\.3 Now add Jim's favorite animal to the array, its a 'meerkat', but make sure it will be placed after 'blowfish' and before 'capricorn'.
 2\.4 Write a console.log statement that explains in words _you think_ the new value of the array is.